Improving Your Farm Lease Contract

 The trend over the past several decades has been for more of Iowa’s farmland to be leased rather than operated by its owners.
 In many cases, retired farmers or their heirs wish to continue to own farms, but do not want to operate them.
 Farmers with limited capital also find that they can more easily reach an efficient scale of operation by renting rather than owning.

 Leasing farmland involves a business agreement between the owner and the operator.
 A farm lease is a legal instrument that describes that agreement.
 The lease provides the basis for combining the landlord’s and the tenant’s resources of land, labor, capital, and management to efficiently produce farm commodities.

 Variations in leasing arrangements occur because of the differences in the productive capacity of the land and improvements, the contributions made by each party, and the personal goals of the tenant and owner.
 Rental terms need to be revised periodically to keep them up to date.
 The lease agreement also protects the legal rights of all parties involved.

 Reasons for Farm Leases

 Land is an expensive resource.
 A large capital investment is required to purchase enough land to provide the farm family an opportunity to earn a satisfactory living.
 A typical full-time farmer in Iowa today operates more than 800 acres.
-The average value of Iowa farmland is over $8,000 per acre.
-Therefore, the land investment for a commercial farm today can easily exceed $6 million.
+The average value of Iowa farmland is over $7,000 per acre.
+Therefore, the land investment for a commercial farm today can easily near $6 million.